phil-burrows/phil-burrows/README.md

 # Hi there 👋
-My name is Phillip Burrows and I am an Geospatial Analyst at the Govenrment of Canada.
+My name is Phillip Burrows and I am an Geospatial Data Analyst at the Govenrment of Canada.
 Here you will find a small sample of the projects I am working on, mostly coursework from FreeCodeCamp for the time being.

 ## About me: